 John 14:2 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 3 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.

-Next, we notice that the number ‘153’ occurs twice – it is the gematria of both the eighth and the 10th occurrence of the Hebrew word ‘camels’.
-The number 'eight' represents ‘resurrection’ and the number ‘10’ speaks of ‘numerical completeness’, in other words the ‘completed resurrection’ (for the church at the Rapture).
-Also, ‘eight’ times ‘10’ is ‘80’ (8 x 10 = 80) which is the numerical value of the Hebrew letter ‘Pey’ (‘פ’ – Standard Gematria) which is the 17th letter of the Hebrew alphabet and links back to the 17 occurrences of ‘camels’ and the flesh of Jesus.
+Next, it is noticed that the number ‘153’ occurs twice – it is the gematria of both the eighth and the 10th occurrence of the Hebrew word ‘camels’.
+The number 'eight' represents ‘resurrection’ and the number ‘10’ speaks biblically of ‘numerical completeness’, in other words the completed resurrection (for the church at the Rapture).
+It is also noticed that ‘eight’ times ‘10’ is ‘80’ (8 x 10 = 80) which is the numerical value of the Hebrew letter ‘Pey’ (‘פ’ – Standard Gematria) which is the 17th letter of the Hebrew alphabet and links back to the 17 occurrences of ‘camels’ and the flesh of Jesus.

 1 Corinthians 15:23 But each one in his own order: Christ the first fruits, afterward those who are Christ's at His coming.